Mariano Arista: Presidency

 Campaigning for the presidential elections of 1851 began in the latter half of 1850.
 War Minister Arista, known for playing a guiding role in the Herrera Administration, found himself a front runner alongside men such as ex presidents Manuel Gomez Pedraza, Valentin Gomez Farias, Nicholas Bravo, and Santa Anna.

 The opposition attacked Arista for having interfered in the election procedure for the Mexico City ayuntamiento, but ultimately the presidential election, decided by the states went in favor of Arista.
 He obtained thirteen out of nineteen total possible votes.
 The next closest candidate was ex-Minister of War Juan Almonte, who only received three votes.

-Arista took office on January 15, 1851, and attracted ridicule by at once passing minor regulations for visitors to the National Palace.
-He decided to adopt many of Herrera's policies, which he had already played a significant hand in enacting, but made some changes in the cabinet: Mariano Yañez was made Minister of Relations Jose Maria Aguirre was made Minister of Justice.
+Arista took office on 15 January 1851, and attracted ridicule by at once passing minor regulations for visitors to the National Palace.
+He decided to adopt many of Herrera's policies, which he had already played a significant hand in enacting, but made some changes in the cabinet: Mariano Yañez was made Minister of Relations.
+Jose Maria Aguirre was made Minister of Justice.
 General Manuel Robles Pezuela was made Minister of War.
 Herrera's Minister of Finance Payno kept his post.

 Financial issues

 Mexico's chronic financial issues remained an imposing issue for the Arista administration.
 Government income stood at 8 million pesos while expenditure stood at 26 million.
 A goal was set to reduce the expenditure to 10 million pesos.
-In order to ameliorate the national finances Arista dramatically cut the salaries of public employees, up to seventy five percent in some cases but the cuts were applies unevenly many unnecessary expenditures remained.
+In order to ameliorate the national finances Arista dramatically cut the salaries of public employees, up to seventy five percent in some cases but the cuts were applied unevenly many unnecessary expenditures remained.
 Finance Minister Manuel Payno resigned over differences on reducing the deficit.